Chinese Zodiac Animals – A bit of history

 Oddly enough you can use maths to discover what your Chinese Zodiac Animal in, and the great thing is, you don’t even need to be a maths whizz to do this either (although a calculator handy would be useful).

-The great thing about this is not many people how to do this or that it even exists so let’s show you what needs to be done in order to achieve the result.
+The super cool thing about this is not many people know how to do this or that it even exists so let’s show you what needs to be done in order to achieve the result.

 For this example let’s say your year of birth is 1984.